smaegol/nanotail/README.md

 <!-- badges: end -->

 The goal of **NanoTail** is to provide a set of functions to manipulate and analyze data coming from polyA lengths estimations done using Oxford Nanopore Direct RNA sequencing and Nanopolish software.
 Existing solutions, like [Pipeline for testing shifts in poly(A) tail lengths estimated by nanopolish](https://github.com/nanoporetech/pipeline-polya-diff/) are, in our opinion, not sufficient for in-depth analysis of such data.
-The software is still in thee development phase so all suggestions are welcome.
+The software is still in the development phase so all suggestions are welcome.
 Please also expect the code to be changed frequently, so use it with caution.

 ## Installation